mstcroix/bio/README.md

 *Focus*: Innovation, Technology, Research & Development

 *Personal Philosophy*: "Fast, well done and at the first try"
+- generic (extendable), hardware/platform independent;
+- visible, transparent and forever;
+- with the *proper tool*,
+- purposefully, intentionally and in a philantropic fashion.

 ==Interests, Hobbies and public Experience==